michaeldorner/BeeTee/README.md

     BluetoothConnectionStatusChangedNotification
     BluetoothDeviceDisconnectSuccessNotification

 Maybe the list is not complete.
-You can look for them youself using
+You can look for them yourself using

 	CFNotificationCenterAddObserver(CFNotificationCenterGetDarwinNotifyCenter(),
 	        nil,